-Students who have not taken SAT II, AP, British A level or IB exam scores must take the Department Placement exam if they wish to continue with their Spanish studies at Dartmouth.
+Students who have scores for the SAT II, AP, British A level or IB exams and have exempted out of Spanish 3 as per above DO NOT NEED TO TAKE the online placement exam.
+Students who do not have SAT II, AP, British A level or IB exam scores must take the Department Placement exam if they wish to continue with their Spanish studies at Dartmouth.
 The exam is offered online for incoming first year students from Aug 1 – Aug.
-29. The score you receive will indicate the course for which you should register.
+24. The score you receive will indicate the course for which you should register.
 All students who place out of Spanish 3 on the placement exam will be required to take an oral exam on campus during fall orientation.
-There will be a make-up exam, date and location TBA.
-For more general information about language classes and the online exam see the department website.
+There will be a make-up exam in October, date and location TBA on our Department website.

 Please read all of the following information carefully, before taking the online exam.